-Aaron, knowing what was coming, dropped to the floor.
-A second later, the air was charged with magic.
+Aaron, knowing what was coming, dropped to the floor and covered his eyes.
+A second later, the air lit up with magic.
 An immediate smell—something akin to charred meat—hung in the air before the wind thankfully carried it away.
-Aaron lifted his face from his arm, witnessing the agony written on the man's face before he turned to face Master Rion.
+Aaron lifted his face from his arm, witnessing the agony written on the man’s face before he turned to face Master Rion.

 “Who sent you?”
 Master Rion stood with his staff in one hand and the index finger of his other pointed directly at the cutthroat.

-The assassin's answer was a flung knife.
-But it was a clumsy throw, hampered by the damage inflicted upon him, and Master Rion easily knocked it aside with a flick of his staff before he answered with another attack of his own.
+The assassin’s answer was a flung knife.
+But it was a clumsy throw, hampered by the damage inflicted upon him.
+Master Rion easily knocked it aside with a flick of his staff before answering with another attack of his own.
 Tapping again into the energy of his ka, his spirit, the sorcerer charged the air between himself and the cutthroat with an electrical-like force that slammed into the man, knocking him into the stone of the battlements so that Aaron had to scurry away lest he become entangled with him.
 No amount of wind could disguise the smell now.

 “Who sent you?”
 Master Rion demanded again.

 Aaron and Master Rion converged on Shanna.
-The sorcerer at first seemed concerned only with Aaron's well-being.
-Once he was convinced that he was unharmed, Master Rion gently pushed Aaron away so he could make his own inspection of his fallen friend.
+The sorcerer at first seemed concerned only with Aaron’s well-being.
+Once he was convinced that Aaron was unharmed, Master Rion gently pushed him away to examine Shanna.

-"She's only unconscious," he said, "though she'll have a nasty headache when she wakes.
-We should get her to a caregiver immediately."
+“She’s only unconscious,” he said, “though she’ll have a nasty headache when she wakes.
+We should get her to a healer immediately.”

 Master Rion handed his staff to Aaron so that he could lift Shanna with both arms.
-With mechanical movement, Aaron followed them down the tower's spiraling stairs.
-It took that long for the shock of what had happened to dissipate.
-They were spared sight of the body.
+With mechanical movement, Aaron followed them down the tower’s spiraling stairs.
+They were spared the sight of the body.
 Master Rion said they would send someone back to collect it.
-As they traversed the deserted streets of the Quartering, a million questions flooded Aaron's mind all at once.
+As they traversed the deserted streets of the Quartering, a million questions flooded Aaron’s mind all at once.
 He neither asked nor tried to resolve any of them right now.
 Get Shanna to safety first.
-Then start looking for answers.
-That was his special skill, his 'gift,' since everyone seemed to think he must have one.
-Give him a problem and he'd come up with a solution, or at least a good theory.
-Aaron knew there'd be little sleep this night.
+Then look for answers.
+That was his special skill, his ‘gift,’ since everyone thought he must have one.
+Give him a problem and he’d devise a solution, or at least a good theory.
+Aaron knew there’d be little sleep this night.
 As improbable and nonsensical as it seemed, someone had tried to kill him.
 He was going to find out why.